 Kristin is a research analyst whose work is driven by a passion for using systematic approaches to evaluate program effectiveness in order to promote health equity.
-Kristin’s research expertise includes assisting in the development of data collection protocols and tools including surveys and interview guides; conducting literature reviews and environmental scans; working with and analyzing quantitative and qualitative data; conducting quality assurance activities; and synthesizing results and presenting findings to diverse audiences.
+Kristin’s research expertise includes assisting in the development of data collection protocols and tools including surveys and interview guides; conducting literature reviews and environmental scans; working with and analyzing quantitative and qualitative data; conducting quality assurance activities; and synthesizing results and reporting to diverse audiences.
 She is also skilled in statistical software including SPSS and SAS.

 Prior to joining HSRI, Kristin worked at the Division of Preventive Medicine at Brigham and Women’s Hospital as a programmer/analyst for randomized clinical trials funded by the National Institutes of Health.
 Kristin has also worked as a clinical research assistant at Massachusetts General Hospital’s Clinical and Research Program in Pediatric Psychopharmacology and Adult ADHD and as a residential counselor at North Suffolk Mental Health Association.